Collection-Britton Public Library

 9. Special Format Non-print Materials

 b.
-Art prints will be accepted as gifts at the discretion of the library board.
+Art prints - this will be addressed as the need arrives.

 c.
-Software and CD-Roms will be purchased as need for library use only.
+Software and CD-Roms - this will be addressed as the need arrives.

 d.
-Educational toys, games and puppets will be purchased for library use
+Educational toys, games and puppets - this will be addressed as the need arrives.

 e.
 DVD movies and CD books